kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

-Alternatively, if we don’t like the idea of using Content-Type header to determine whether the apiserver should accept or fail on unknown fields, we could pass a query param such as “?validate=true”.
+Alternatively, if we don’t like the idea of using Content-Type header to determine whether the apiserver should accept or fail on unknown fields, we could pass a query param such as “?fieldValidation=Strict”.

 This might make it more obvious to consumers of the API that strict schema validation is a choice of the client.
 On the other hand, query parameters are